jove1r/viva_mex/README.md

 # viva_mex
 twitter bot project
-A simple bit that reply's to specific keywords found in the search API
+A simple bot that reply's to specific keywords found in the search API